 Call Waterford Family and Cosmetic Dentistry at 910-519-1624 if you have a dental emergency.

-Our emergency dentists in our Leland, NC office are dedicated to helping patients restore as much of their smiles as possible.
-Whether you have just lost a tooth or have a broken restoration that needs to be replaced, we’re here to help.
+Our emergency dentists in our Leland, NC office help patients restore as much of their smiles as possible.
+Whether you have just lost a tooth or have a broken restoration you need to replace, we’re here to help.

 Please contact your office if you have a dental problem and are unsure if it is an emergency.
 We will help you schedule an appointment as soon as possible.
-Sometimes oral health issues that may seem minor are a sign of a bigger problem.
+Sometimes, oral health issues that may seem minor can be a sign of a bigger problem.

 Common Dental Emergencies